 A quasi-experimental research design was followed to conduct this study at NST clinic, outpatient department/ Maternal and Children hospital at Najran city, Saudi Arabia.
-The study comprised a convenience sample of 118 low-risk visits, and medical history. pregnant women in their third trimester of pregnancy.
+The study comprised a convenience sample of 118 low-risk pregnant women in their third trimester of pregnancy.

-The sample size was calculated using open Epiinfo calculator version 3.
-The following parameters were used to calculate the sample Instrument III: Cardiotocography interpretation analysis: 80%, percent of unexposed with outcome: 5%, percent of exposed with outcome:25%, odds ratio: 6.3, risk/prevalence ratio: 5, and risk/prevalence difference: 20.
+The sample size was calculated using open Epi-info calculator version 3.
+The following parameters were used to calculate the sample size. two-sided significance level: 95%, power analysis: 80%, percent of unexposed with outcome: 5%, percent of exposed with outcome:25%, odds ratio: 6.3, risk/prevalence ratio: 5, and risk/prevalence difference: 20.
 The total sample size = 118.